Inverse design of deployable origami structures that approximate a general surface: Inverse design framework

-where $\mathbf{v}_5 = \mathbf{v}_1$ for the former formula, and it is understood that the ``side lengths", i.e., $|\mathbf{v}_i -\mathbf{v}_0|$, should all be positive to apply the formulas.
-More precisely, Tachi's theorem furnishes the following result: If we can find vertices $\{\mathbf{y}^{i,j}\}$ \begin{itemize}[leftmargin=*] \item that solve all the $2(M-1)(N-1)$ equality constraints in Eq.~(\ref{eq:asdf}) for an $M \times N$ crease pattern \item and that do not all lie in plane on $\mathbb{R}^3$ \end{itemize} then the set $\{\mathbf{y}^{i,j}\}$ describes the vertices of a rigid origami deformation of an $M \times N$ RFFQM crease pattern.
+where $\mathbf{v}_5 = \mathbf{v}_1$ for the former formula, { and the side lengths $|\mathbf{v}_i -\mathbf{v}_0|$ are assumed\footnote{{ The assumption can be enforced by introducing inequality constraints to the optimization.
+Alternatively, a well-chosen objective function will ensure that optimization does not drive the design towards vanishing side lengths.}} to be positive to apply the formulas.} More precisely, Tachi's theorem furnishes the following result: If we can find vertices $\{\mathbf{y}^{i,j}\}$ \begin{itemize}[leftmargin=*] \item that solve all the $2(M-1)(N-1)$ equality constraints in Eq.~(\ref{eq:asdf}) for an $M \times N$ crease pattern \item and that do not all lie { on a plane in} $\mathbb{R}^3$ \end{itemize} then the set $\{\mathbf{y}^{i,j}\}$ describes the vertices of a rigid origami deformation of an $M \times N$ RFFQM crease pattern.
 So any solution to Eq.~(\ref{eq:asdf}) corresponds to an origami structure that can be designed on a flat reference crease pattern and deployed by a folding motion (mechanism) to achieve the objective.
 Note though, regardless of the objective function, this optimization is a non-convex problem because the equality constraints are nonlinear.
 There are also $2(M-1)(N-1)$ nonlinear equality constraints and $3(M+1)(N+1)$ unknowns to optimize in the collection of vertices $\{ \mathbf{y}^{i,j}\}$.
 Thus, the optimization is fundamentally challenging and fraught with potential scalability issues.
 Nevertheless, many researchers have attacked various aspects of this problem.

 Tachi \cite{tachi2010freeform}, in particular, pioneered the approach in Eq.~(\ref{eq:asdf}) as a strategy for free-form origami by linearizing around known origami patterns and choosing an objective that perturbs the vertices towards desired positions, while maintaining the constraints.
 Dudte et al.~\cite{Levi2016Programming} augmented the equality constraints in Eq.~(\ref{eq:asdf}) to allow some flexibility during the optimization and used this approach to demonstrate a variety of origami structures that approximate curved surfaces.
 Importantly though, they achieved these results typically by relaxing the flat-foldable constraint $g_{\text{ffold}}$; so the origami designs produced by their framework generally cannot deploy as strict mechanisms from the flat state to the optimized state.
 Hu et al.~\cite{Hu2020Rigid} recently adapted the approach of Dudte et al.~to allow for the flat-foldable constraint.
 However, their method reported difficulty in converging to a solution for crease patterns with a large number of panels; an issue, we surmise, is likely due to the significant challenge of satisfying all the equality constraints numerically when optimizing a finely meshed origami pattern.